getify/You-Dont-Know-JS/async & performance/ch4.md

 How does this code work?

-1. The first call to the *iterator*'s `next()` call would move the generator from the unitialized state to state `1`, and then calling `process()` to handle that state.
+1. The first call to the *iterator*'s `next()` call would move the generator from the unitialized state to state `1`, and then call `process()` to handle that state.
 The return value from `request(..)`, which is the promise for the Ajax response, is returned back as the `value` property from the `next()` call.
 2. If the Ajax request succeeds, the second call to `next(..)` should send in the Ajax response value, which moves our state to `2`. `process(..)` is again called (this time with the passed in Ajax response value), and the `value` property returned from `next(..)` will be `undefined`.
 3. However, if the Ajax request fails, `throw(..)` should be called with the error, which would move the state from `1` to `3` (instead of `2`).
 Again `process(..)` is called, this time with the error value.
 That `case` returns `false`, which is set as the `value` property returned from the `throw(..)` call.

-From the outside -- that is, interacting only with the *iterator* -- this `foo(.)` normal function works pretty much the same as the `*foo(..)` generator would have worked.
+From the outside -- that is, interacting only with the *iterator* -- this `foo(..)` normal function works pretty much the same as the `*foo(..)` generator would have worked.
 So we've effectively "transpiled" our ES6 generator to pre-ES6 compatibility!

 We could then manually instantiate our generator and control its iterator -- calling `var it = foo("..")` and `it.next(..)` and such -- or better, we could pass it to our previously defined `run(..)` utility as `run(foo,"..")`.